 Selecting Count will display the number of notifications.
 Notifications will appear once the number is tapped.

-If you'd like to learn more iOS 16 tips and tricks, we've got you covered.
-The first thing to do is to learn how to install the iOS 16 public beta.
-You can then learn how to take advantage of the new messaging features with our guides on how to edit an iMessage in iOS 16 and how to undo send using iMessage on iPhone.
-We also have more guides on how to set up an iCloud Shared Photo Library or switch between the different lock screens you've created.
+Want to learn more about your iPhone's lesser-known features?
+Here's how to enable Sound Recognition on iPhone, which can listen out for and notify you about doorbells, smoke alarms and babies crying.
+If you'd like to learn more iOS 16 tips and tricks, we've also got you covered in our guide to iOS 16 features and our iOS 16 review.
+You can then learn how to take advantage of the new messaging features with our guides on how to edit an iMessage in iOS 16, how to get rid of the home screen search button on an iPhone with iOS 16 and how to undo send using iMessage on iPhone.
+We also have more guides on how to switch between the different lock screens you've created, or how to add Google Maps widgets to the iOS lock screen.